Fate of the false vacuum in string-inspired nonlocal field theory: Model of the bounce

 with the Euclidean d'Alembertian

-such as the parameter $\ell$ interpolates between a local and a nonlocal field theory: \begin{itemize} \item in a local field theory: $\ell = 0$. \item in a string field theory-inspired non-local field theory: $\ell = 1 / M \neq 0$, where $\ell$ is the non-local length scale. \end{itemize} Also let us have the parameter $\omega = (\mu \ell)^2$, such that $\sqrt{\omega}$ measures the separation between the energy scales $\mu$ and $M$.
+such that the parameter $\ell$ interpolates between a local and a nonlocal field theory: \begin{itemize} \item in a local field theory: $\ell = 0$. \item in a string field theory-inspired nonlocal field theory: $\ell \neq 0$. \end{itemize} Let us define the parameter $\omega = (\mu \ell)^2$, such that $\sqrt{\omega}$ measures the separation between the energy scales $\mu$ and $M$.\\

 We wish to investigate the bubble nucleation when one of the two vacua is metastable through quantum effects, and decay to the stable one by barrier penetration.
 Therefore, one needs to introduce an additional term $V_\epsilon(\phi)$ to the potential $V_0 (\phi)$, which is asymmetric with respect to the $\mathbb{Z}_2$ transformation, and thus leaves us with a certain degeneracy between the two vacua ($\phi_+ \neq \phi_-$).
 The magnitude of $V_\epsilon(\phi)$ is controlled by a small parameter